sherwin-leung/antifragile/README.md

 ### First Usage

 1. Press the pill shaped **Exercise** button to expand the section.
-   * Enter in an exercise name, eg. "shadowboxing", and press **Save**.
+   * Enter in an exercise name, eg. "Shadowboxing", and press **Save**.
 This exercise will be saved and displayed in step 2

 2. Press the pill shaped **Routine** button to expand the section
    * Enter a routine name

    * Click/tap on an exercise you want to add to your routine.
 There are two by default, "Additional Rest" and "Stretch", and you should see your newly added exercise as a button as well.
 In this example, you would also see "Shadowboxing"

-   * Fill in the two inputs labeled minutes and seconds. _Empty or non-numeric (e) values will default to as 0_
+   * Fill in the **two** inputs labeled minutes and seconds with the desired exercise duration
+     <br>_Empty or non-numeric (e) values will default to as 0_

-   * Press **Add** to append the exercise to the _Exercises To Add_ list
+   * Press _**Add**_ to append the exercise to the **Exercises To Add** list

-   * Fill in both inputs beside _Rest Between Exercises_.
-This allows you to specify a buffer between each exercise.
-Use the "Additional Rest" exercise to increase the buffer period wherever you need. _If left empty or non-numeric (e), the minutes input defaults to 0 and the seconds input defaults to 0_
+   * Fill in the **two** inputs beside **Buffer Between Exercises**.
+This allows you to specify a buffer period between each exercise.
+Use the "Additional Rest" exercise to increase the buffer period wherever you need in the routine
+     <br>_Does not add a buffer period after the last exercise or after "Additional Rest"s.
+Empty or non-numeric (e) values will default to as 0_

    * Press **Save** to create your routine.
 You should see your routine's name, the first exercise's name and duration, and buttons to start and stop at the top portion of your screen.
-If you have additional timer details enabled (in settings), you may see more information
+If you have additional timer details enabled (the first toggle in settings), you may see more information

 3. Control the timer with the **start/pause** and **stop** buttons

-4. Optional: Play around with the settings under the app's title in the header
+4. Optional: Play around with the settings under the app's title in the header (they're toggles)

 ### Subsequent Uses